MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-adding-filter-tokens.md

 ## Defining the token word and the handler

-To create the desired token word, start by defining a multi-language text string for your word.
-Subscribe to the `OnResolveTextFilterToken` event associated with the `MakeTextFilter` method from the `Filter Token` codeunit.
+To create the token word, start by defining a multi-language text string for your word.
+Subscribe to the `OnResolveTextFilterToken` event associated with the `MakeTextFilter` method from the `Filter Tokens` codeunit.
-In the event subscriber, if the value of the `TextFilter` parameter contains the token string proceed to process its value and construct the final filter string.
-If the filter string must contain multiple values, you must handle the operators that join them together, by inserting the `|` filter symbol (OR operation).
+In the event subscriber, if the value of the `TextFilter` parameter contains the token string, process its value and construct the final filter string.
+If the filter string must contain multiple values, you must handle the operators that join them by adding the `|` filter symbol (OR operation).
 Complete the operation by setting the value of the `TextFilter` parameter to the value of the final filter string.

 > [!TIP]
 > Filter criteria will often contain symbols along with filter tokens.
-It is recommended that you only modify the filter token you have introduced and preserve the rest of the filter string.
+We recommend that you only modify the filter token you have introduced and preserve the rest of the filter string.

 ## Example